wavefrontHQ/go-metrics-wavefront/README.md

-This is a plugin for [go-metrics](https://github.com/rcrowley/go-metrics) which Wavefront reporter and a simple abstraction that supports tagging at the host and metric level.
+This is a plugin for [go-metrics](https://github.com/rcrowley/go-metrics) which adds a Wavefront reporter and a simple abstraction that supports tagging at the host and metric level.

 ### Usage